lightlytics/gcp-deploymentmanager/walkthrough.md

 gcloud deployment-manager deployments create stream-security --template init.jinja --properties apiUrl:{{ API_URL }},apiToken:{{ API_TOKEN }}
 ```

+### ⚠️ Troubleshoot ⚠️

+* service account does not exist error: please delete the deployment and create again. (gcloud deployment-manager deployments delete stream-security)

 ## Verify the deployment
 Go back to the Stream Security console and verify that the deployment was successful.
 If the deployment was successful, you should see status "Pending" or "Connected"